One Thing You’re Not Storing in Your Flour but Should Be

 We’d like to brag a little bit, if that’s okay: We have the smartest readers.
 You guys are seriously the best and we love reading all of your comments on the stories we post every day.

 It was a good idea.
-And one of you had another good idea to share.
+And then one of our readers shared another good idea.

 More on Dry Goods Canisters